Code of Conduct

 There will be zero tolerance for the inappropriate use of media.

-Organized group events are an ideal place for homeschool students to practice group etiquette by raising their hand before speaking, waiting for a turn, and occasionally standing in line.
+Organized group events are an ideal place for homeschool students to practice group etiquette by raising their hands before speaking, waiting for a turn, and occasionally standing in line.

 Parents are encouraged to instruct their children to use “Mr.” or “Mrs.” with last names when addressing adults, including Instructors and Class Assistants at the Consortium.